Find the Little Way of Catholic Motherhood.

 Though Everyday Heroism is primarily designed as a 28 day “recharge” for busy moms, with an emphasis on reflection and prayer, it can also be read straight through as a cohesive exploration of Catholic spirituality and motherhood.

-I hope you find Everyday Heroism smile-provoking, prayer-inducing, and heart-lifting.
+I hope you find Everyday Heroism: 28 Daily Reflections on the Little Way of Motherhood smile-provoking, prayer-inducing, and heart-lifting.

 Love on!